beakerbrowser/pauls-dat-api/README.md

  - `archive` Hyperdrive archive (object).
  - `name` Entry name (string).
  - `fn` Entry predicate (function (entry) => boolean).
  - Returns a Hyperdrive entry (object).
+ - Does not throw.
+Returns null on not found.

 ```js
 // by name: